-In November 2021, the Bank sold its operations in Sudan (comprising two branches).
+In November 2021, FAB sold its operations in Sudan (comprising two branches).

-In May 2021, the Bank completed the acquisition of Bank Audi SAE (Egypt) ("Bank Audi") from Bank Audi SAL (Lebanon).
+In May 2021, FAB completed the acquisition of Bank Audi SAE (Egypt) (Bank Audi) from Bank Audi SAL (Lebanon).
 The acquisition was effected to accelerate the Group's expansion in a high-potential market.
 It will significantly increase the size, scale and experience of the Group in Egypt, adding greater depth and reach to customers both locally and globally.
-See Note 32 (Business Combination) of the Interim Financial Statements for further details.
-The legal merger completed in
+See Note 32 (Business Combination) of the Interim Financial Information for further details.
+The legal merger completed in June 2022 and the Group commenced operating under a newly introduced brand identity "FABMisr".
+By November 2022,

-June 2022 and the Group commenced operating under a newly introduced brand identity "FABMisr".
-By November 2022, Bank Audi and the Group's existing operations in Egypt had been fully integrated and operate under the single "FABMisr" brand.
+Bank Audi and the Group's existing operations in Egypt had been fully integrated and operate under the single "FABMisr" brand.